 Results and safety of medical therapy

-- Medical therapy is generally effective in decreasing pain, but not always
+- Medical therapy decreases pain, but not in some 30%

 - Medical therapy is considered safe but

-- some deep endometriosis lesions can have severe complications during pregnancy such as bowel obstructions, and bowel or bladder perforations
+- some deep endometriosis lesions can induce severe complications during pregnancy such as bowel obstructions, and bowel or bladder perforations

-LHRH agonists (eg Lupron Depot, Synarel, Zoladex, Decapeptyl) will suppress ovarian function, resulting in an artificial menopause with all its consequences such as hot flushes, night sweats, insomnia, vaginal dryness, loss of sexual interest, and depression.
+GnRH agonists (eg Lupron Depot, Synarel, Zoladex, Decapeptyl) suppress ovarian function, resulting in artificial menopause with all consequences such as hot flushes, night sweats, insomnia, vaginal dryness, loss of sexual interest, and depression.

-According to the FDA LHRH agonists should not be taken for longer than six months in a lifetime because of the risk of osteoporosis.
+According to the FDA, LHRH agonists should not be taken for longer than six months because of the risk of osteoporosis.

 Progestagens only and oral contraception

-Higher doses of progestagens (eg orgametril, lutenyl, danazol) decidualise and growth of the endometrium and endometriosis as occurs during pregnancy
+Progestagens (eg orgametril, lutenyl, danazol) were believed to decidualise and stop the growth of the endometrium and endometriosis

-Anti-progestins primate experiments suggest they might be as effective as GNRH agonist without the side effects.
+Anti-progestins primate experiments suggest they might be as effective as GnRH agonists without the side effects.
 Today no drugs are approved for endometriosis.

 Anti-angiogenic products.
-Since endometriosis is associated with local angiogenesis, something we demonstrated back in 1994, this might be a logic approach in the future.
+Since endometriosis is associated with local angiogenesis, something we demonstrated back in 1994, this might be a logical approach in the future.

-Anti TNFa drugs This therapy has been hyped following preliminary evidence of decreasing implantation in primates.
-It is a typical example how research data were overemphasized by their authors.
-We recently demonstrated that in women anti TNFa is not effective for pain.
+Anti-TNFa drugs This therapy has been hyped following preliminary evidence of decreasing implantation in primates.
+It is a typical example of how research data were overemphasized by their authors.
+We recently demonstrated that in women anti-TNFa is not effective for pain.